Research in my laboratory

 Research

-of innovative techniques to study avian mating systems and
+of innovative techniques to study mating systems, communication

 playback to investigate animal communication strategies and the

 evolution of animal signals.
-I use long-term remote recordings as a
+We use long-term remote recordings as a

 passive strategy for monitoring the behaviour and ecology of rare and

 endangered birds.
-I have helped pioneer the development of an Acoustic
+We have helped pioneer the development of an Acoustic

 Location System (ALS) capable of triangulating the position of